Sprout Social vs. Native Reporting

 This article will help you understand how Sprout calculates and displays reporting data.

 Sprout's reports typically display information based on the Reporting Period or the Publishing Period.
 Understanding the difference between these two filters can help you gain perspective on how to better analyze the health of your brand on social.

 The Reporting Period displays information about results that took place during the selected date range.
-This applies to profile-level metrics, like those you find in the Group Report or individual profile reports (e.g. Twitter, Facebook, LinkedIn, Instagram, and Pinterest).
+This applies to profile-level metrics, like those you find in the Profile Performance Report or individual profile reports (e.g. Twitter, Facebook, LinkedIn, Instagram, and Pinterest).

 The Publishing Period displays information based on posts that were published during the selected timeframe.
 Results displayed here reflect lifetime performance.
 Reports that rely on the Publishing Period filter are the Post Performance Report and the Tag Report.